RedisLabs/redislabs-docs/content/rs/references/client_references/client_ioredis.md

     });
     ```

-The output of the above code should be:
+The output of the above code is:

     ```sh
     $ node example_ioredis.js